 Legal interns have the opportunity to interact with judges and lawyers, and attend a series of outside events, including a visit to the State Crime Lab.

 Although these internship programs are unpaid, the department strongly encourages you to seek academic credit or financial assistance through grant programs.
 For more information on the legal internship program, contact firstname.lastname@example.org.

 If you are a college student pursuing a career in forensic science, the State Crime Lab offers internships at all laboratory locations and in all forensic disciplines.
 The internship program runs throughout the year and coincides with university semesters.
 Internships at the State Crime Lab are unpaid, but interested parties are encouraged to to seek academic credit or financial assistance through grant programs.

 Application information, instructions, deadlines, and materials are linked below.
-Applications must be postmarked by the February 15, 2016 deadline in order to be considered.

 For more information concerning internships, contact email@example.com.